jessicarush/react-notes/nextjs.md

 - Optionally, configure your server environment to handle routing, caching, and other optimizations for your Next.js app.

 Note that deploying a Next.js app on your own server may require additional setup and configuration compared to deploying on Vercel, as Vercel provides a lot of automation and optimization for Next.js apps out of the box.
 However, with the proper setup, you can deploy your Next.js app on any server that supports Node.js applications.

+### Requires more reading:

+- In Next.js, you can opt to server-side render pages by using getServerSideProps.
+- In Next.js, you can opt to statically generate pages by using getStaticProps.